 A walk through the cemetery takes one back to the early days of settlement of the area.
 The large group of Fuller family graves includes that of Jacob Fuller and his wife Candace, whose stone marks the oldest grave.
 Their son, Ben, who donated the land for the cemetery in 1851, lays nearby, along with Morell Fuller, a drummer in the Civil War.
 John Coe, a conductor on the Underground Railroad, and his son Samuel, another Civil War veteran, are buried there.
 The graves of Barto Van Velzer, the first toll road keeper, and his wife Mary (Fuller), the first schoolteacher can be found there.
 Other names that evoke the past are Fox, Franke, Ruchty, Walker, and Wegener.

-Through the efforts of the Fuller family and the Fullersburg Historic Foundation, the cemetery will be opened to the public each Memorial Day from 11 am to 2 pm.
-There will be a tour of the cemetery beginning at 11:45 am and the flag replacement ceremony will begin at 12:30 pm.
+Through the efforts of the Fuller family and the Fullersburg Historic Foundation, the cemetery will be opened to the public each Memorial Day from 11 approximately 11 am to 2 pm.
 The cemetery is located at the North end of Garfield Street, between Fuller Road and Maumell Street in Hinsdale.